About the course

 The following colleges accept students on the MSt in Historical Studies:

-You are advised to discuss your plans with the course director or a member of the course team before you apply.
+Before you apply, you are advised to discuss your application plans with the course director or a member of the course team.
+You can do this via the contact details provided on this page in the first instant.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.